YOUR STORY BEGINS WITH A MILESTONE

 Route 306°

 Mount Aconcagua is the highest peak in the Southern and Western Hemispheres.
-It is the second of the Seven Summits, surpassed only by Mount Everest.
+It is the second highest of the Seven Summits, surpassed only by Mount Everest.

 Aconcagua Provincial Park is located approximately 180 km west of the city of Mendoza, entirely within Argentine territory.